avan06/PS4CheaterNeo/README.md

 - `PS4FWVersion`:
 Enter PS4 FW Version (Confirm the fw version only when perform sendpayload).
 - `EnableCollapsibleContainer`:
 Determines whether to enable `collapsible split container` ui in `Query and HexEditor and PointerFinder` windows.
 Default enabled.
+- `UIOpacity`:
+Determines the opacity of the window, the maximum is 1 (opaque), `Default is 0.95`.

 #### Cheat
 - `EnableCheatLock`: